Etak - The Moving Island - Polynesian Wayfinding

 The etak framework is not directly portable to northern European coastal sailing without years of training in the specific conditions and island relationships for which it was developed.
 That is not the point.

-What transfers is the orientation habit: attending to the changing bearings of fixed landmarks as the primary means of knowing where you are, rather than tracking a position on a chart.
-In the Thames Estuary, a crossing from the Blackwater to the Medway involves a sequence of landmarks — the Shivering Sand towers, the Spaniard, the Kent coast hills — whose bearings change in predictable ways as the passage progresses.
-A sailor who is tracking those changing bearings has a continuous, instrument-free position estimate.
-A sailor tracking only the GPS position on a chartplotter has no position estimate at all if that chartplotter fails.
+What transfers is the orientation habit.
+Attending to the changing bearings of fixed landmarks as the primary means of knowing where you are, rather than tracking a position on a chart.
+In the Thames Estuary, a crossing from the Blackwater to the Medway involves a sequence of landmarks.
+The Shivering Sand towers, the Spaniard, the Kent coast hills.
+Their bearings change in predictable ways as the passage progresses.
+A sailor tracking those changing bearings has a continuous instrument-free position estimate.
+A sailor tracking only the GPS position on a chartplotter has no position estimate at all if the chartplotter fails.

-In the Solent, a passage from the Hamble toward the Needles involves the Calshot Tower, the forts, the western shore of the Isle of Wight, and the Needles lighthouse itself.
+In the Solent, a passage from the Hamble toward the Needles involves the Calshot Tower, the forts, the western shore of the Isle of Wight, the Needles lighthouse itself.
 Each bears at a specific angle and changes bearing in a predictable way as the distance closes.
 Tracking these is etak with different islands.

-The companion posts in this series: The Sidereal Compass — Steering by the Stars covers the directional framework that etak uses as its reference.
+The companion posts in this series.
+The Sidereal Compass — Steering by the Stars covers the directional framework that etak uses as its reference.
 Dead Reckoning Without Electronics covers the speed, leeway, and current estimation that feeds the etak model.
 The full series index is at Traditional Navigation Techniques.